Samir Handanović: 2017–2020: Return to the Champions League and captain's armband

-2018–19 season

 Handanović made his Champions League debut with Inter in their opening group stage match against Tottenham Hotspur.
 This match was also his 250th appearance for the Nerazzurri in all competitions.
-In the first part of 2018–19 Serie A, he was able to collect 10 clean-sheets in 19 matches, most than any other goalkeeper in the league, and second only behind Liverpool's Alisson in Europe top five leagues; in addition, he also had 4th best save success rate.
+In the first part of 2018–19 Serie A, he was able to collect ten clean sheets in 19 matches, most than any other goalkeeper in the league, and second only behind Liverpool's Alisson in Europe top five leagues; in addition, he also had 4th best save success rate.

 On 13 February 2019, Inter announced via their official Twitter account that Handanović has been named new team captain, replacing Mauro Icardi.
 On 7 March, in the 0–0 draw against Eintracht Frankfurt in the first leg of 2018–19 UEFA Europa League round of 16, Handanović kept his 100th clean sheet on his 281st official appearance for the Nerazzurri.
 As the season progressed, Handanović reached another landmark, as the clean sheet he achieved in the 4–0 away win against Genoa, the first since December 2011, was his 150th in Serie A.

-In the final match of the championship, he played a vital role in Inter's 2–1 home win over Empoli, making two decisive stoppage time saves to deny the visitors the equaliser.
+In the final match of the championship, he played a vital role in Inter's 2–1 home win over Empoli, making two decisive stoppage-time saves to deny the visitors the equaliser.
 His saves proved decisive for Inter, who earned another Champions League spot for the next season while Empoli was relegated back to Serie B. Before the match, he was awarded the inaugural Lega Serie A Best Goalkeeper award for the first time in his career.
 Handanović concluded his seventh season at Inter by being ever-present in league, playing in all 38 matches and keeping 17 clean-sheets, more than any other goalkeeper.
-With 17 clean-sheets, he also equalled the club's all-time record for most clean-sheets in a single Serie A season, which had previously been set by Júlio César in the 2009–10 Treble-winning season.
+With 17 clean sheets, he also equalled the club's all-time record for most clean sheets in a single Serie A season, which had previously been set by Júlio César in the 2009–10 Treble-winning season.